 The Sponsor shall evaluate the proposed operator or independent operation and shall provide the School Governing Authority with a written response within ten (10) business days.
-The Sponsor shall approve the proposed operator or the School's independent operation, which approval shall not be unreasonably withheld, prior to execution of a contract with the proposed operator.
+The Sponsor's approval of the proposed operator or the School's independent operation, shall be received prior to execution or termination of a contract with the proposed or current operator.
+The Sponsor's approval shall not be unreasonably withheld.
 If the proposed operator is approved, the School Governing Authority shall provide the Sponsor with the fully executed contract after its next scheduled Board meeting where in the new operator agreement is approved by the Board.
 This contract shall be incorporated as Attachment 3.2.

-If the management company provides services to the School in excess of twenty percent (20%) of the School's gross annual revenues, then the management company must provide a detailed accounting of the nature and costs of the services it provides to the School, acceptable to the Auditor of the State of Ohio.
+If the operator provides services to the School in excess of twenty percent (20%) of the School's gross annual revenues, then the operator must provide a detailed accounting of the nature and costs of the services it provides to the School, acceptable to the Auditor of the State of Ohio.
 This information shall be included in the footnotes of the financial statements of the School and be subject to audit during the course of the regular financial audit of the community school.

-If the management company or operator loans money to the School or School Governing Authority, all moneys loaned, including facilities loans or cash flow assistance, must be accounted for, documented, and bear interest at a fair market rate.
+If the operator loans money to the School or School Governing Authority, all money loaned, including facilities loans or cash flow assistance, must be accounted for, documented, and bear interest at a fair market rate.

-If the School permanently closes and ceases its operation as a community school, any property that was acquired by the operator or management company of the school in the manner prescribed in R.C.
+If the School permanently closes and ceases its operation as a community school, any property that was acquired by the operator of the School in the manner prescribed in R.C.
 3314.0210 shall be distributed in accordance with R.C.
 3314.015(E) and R.C.
 3314.074.

-The School Governing Authority shall evaluate the performance of its management company based on the responsibilities of the management company in the management contract.
+The School Governing Authority shall evaluate the performance of its management company based on the responsibilities of the operator in the management contract.
 This evaluation shall occur annually and a report of the evaluation shall be submitted to the Sponsor by October 30th of each year excluding the first year of operation.